Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!

 |

-First-aider with the Red Cross
+First aid provider with the Red Cross

-| “Thanks to this experience, I am capable of...” ...rapidly identifying emergency situations. ...coming to the assistance of any injured parties. | First Aid Certificate
+| “Thanks to this experience, I am capable of...” ...rapidly identifying emergency situations. ...coming to the assistance of injured persons. | First Aid Certificate

 |

-You can keep this table up-to-date throughout your career; never forget to build and manage your skills portfolio.
+You can keep this table up-to-date throughout your career.
+Never forget to build and manage your skills portfolio.

 List all your experiences, whether professional or personal, including internships, volunteer work, travel, etc.

 Pinpoint the skills you have used or developed for each experience.
-Remember to prove the skill: what result can I show or explain?
+Remember to prove the skill: What result can I show or explain?

 Head to the next chapter for steps 3 and 4!